| |

 Francisco Airport...

-The PHOTOhype.
+for The PHOTOhype.
 In the end, Jules breaks out the camcorder & shines the

 In a poem that I wrote about The PHOTOhype, the last paragraph states...